hpmartins/mlai-ucb-codes/capstone_project/README.md

 ### Executive summary

+This summary is supported by this PDF presentation: [hdma_slides.pdf]

 ### Rationale

 Understanding the factors that lead to home mortgage approval or denial is crucial for both borrowers and lenders.
 For borrowers, it can help them discover their eligibility.
 For lenders, it can improve risk assessment, make the application process faster, and potentially identify areas where lending practices may need to be adjusted to ensure fairness.
 Additionally, policymakers and researchers can utilize these insights to address systemic issues and promote equitable access to homeownership.